oscar-bender-stone/honors-thesis/source/2_foundations.typ

 = Foundations <foundations>

-Our first step is to define the set of _verifiers_, a subset of the computable functions.
+Our first step is to define the set of verifiers, a subset of the computable functions.
 Based on our architecture to separate _query_ from _search_, we focus this subset to primitive recursive functions.

+To explore verifiers, we need a reliable metatheory, establishing our logical TCB.
+How can we establish what _reliable_ means?
+[TODO: cite that ZFC, or ZFC + inaccessibles, is common in literature. ] However, each of these are _specific theories_, and while ZFC + inaccessibilies likely suffices for, e.g., formal verification, what about other subjects?
+We want to make this _as extensible_ as possible, akin to an infinite hierarchy of theories via reflection.
+So we will need a different approach.

-While we can easily verify if a given input is accepted by a verifier, how do we tell when there is _no_ such input?
+The key problem to reliability is, while we can easily verify if a given input is accepted by a verifier, how do we tell when there is _no_ such input?
+We use a novel criterion developed by Artemov's Logic of Proofs @artemov_lp.

 This is where our metatheory come in.
 [TODO: explore arithmetic hierarchy briefly?
 How do we know _which_ results on computability are trustworthy?
 This is ESSENTIAL for the TCB!]

 == Computability